 6. Throw in a pop of color

 Colour is essential when it comes to food photography.
 Adding garnishes that contrast the colour of the dish is effective in bringing life into your photographs.
-Knowing which colours contrast or colours that complement each other is exemplary when it comes to taking these photos.
+Knowing which colours contrast or colours complement each other is exemplary when it comes to taking these photos.

 Going for a colourful prop is excellent.
-However, you need to be careful for your prop not to upstage the photos grabbing all the attention.
+However, you need to be careful of your prop not to upstage the photos grabbing all the attention.
 Remember, the food needs to steal the show, and anything that wouldn’t add to its glory, get rid of it.

 You need to select neutral props that would make the food pop against it.
 A neutral background, like a black metal tray, makes a pic look incredible.